The best beaches in North Wales!

 Most are not far from facilities such as an ice cream but you can always take a hamper and wind break with you.
 Families with small children can be sure of very clean, sandy beaches with shallow water which are perfect for paddling and rock pooling.

 It does not matter what the weather does, a beach will occupy the mind – crabbing, sand castles and running around will ensure a good sleep.
+With a wide choice of beautiful holiday cottages from Boltholes and Hideaways located by the beach to choose from, you’ll never be far from the sea.

 There really is something for everyone to try so do please have a read through the section below for ideas.